SimpleDataLabsInc/prophecy-docs/docs/Spark/pipeline-monitoring/pipeline-monitoring.md

 ## What's next

-To set up a enable and use Pipeline Monitoring, see the following pages:
+To enable and use Pipeline Monitoring, see the following pages:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';